opendnssec/SoftHSMv2/OSX-NOTES.md

 /Applications/Xcode.app/Contents/Developer/usr/bin/gcc

-Alternatively if you don't want to install XCode you could install command line tools for os x that can be downloaded from apple.
+Alternatively if you don't want to install XCode you could install command line tools for macOS that can be downloaded from Apple.

-E.g. currently the following package for the mountain lion release of OS X is available for download.
+e.g. currently the following package for the Sierra release of macOS is available for download.

-	command_line_tools_os_x_mountain_lion_for_xcode__october_2013.dmg
+	Command_Line_Tools_macOS_10.12_for_Xcode_8.2.dmg

-This dmg file is still 100MB but at least orders of magnitude smaller than installing all of XCode.
+This dmg file is ~150MB but it is at least orders of magnitude smaller than installing all of XCode.

 ## Homebrew

-The libraries that come as part of OS X are rather old.
+The libraries that come as part of macOS are rather old.
 We need to use more recent versions of these libraries to avoid unexpected failures during building and running.